 Now, 14,000 items are stored in the apartment and in banks across the city — not just Peron's possessions, but many that belonged to Eva Peron.

 Rotundo says they now belong to him.
-And as the owner, he says he's entitled to sell them online, as he recently attempted until a court injunction stopped him.
+And as the owner, he says he's entitled to sell them online, as he recently attempted to do until a court injunction stopped him.

 The Memory Of Peron

-Rotundo says he was just 20 when he met Peron in Madrid, Spain, in 1970.
+Rotundo says he was just 20 when he met Peron in Madrid in 1970.
 Peron promptly made Rotundo his trusted aide.

 After Peron's death, it was his third wife, Isabel, who bequeathed all of the former president's belongings to Rotundo and the foundation he runs to fund social works.

 Rotundo says he understands the items have historical value, but he says his foundation needs the money — and that Peron, a friend of the poor, would have agreed.